luisarriojas/IPv4-fixed-mask-network-calculator/README.md

 IPv4-fixed-mask-network-calculator
 ==================================

-A basic network calculator using Fixed Mask
+A basic network calculator using Fixed Mask written in Ruby